 Flint Community Schools is committed to providing excellent choices in public education, including a public Montessori program.
-In 2017-18, this includes a Montessori elementary kindergarten through second grade program and a Montessori pre-kindergarten class.
+In 2018-19, this includes a Montessori elementary kindergarten through third grade program and a Montessori pre-kindergarten class.
 The vision for the program is to expand Montessori offerings through at least middle school based on the level of families’ interest.
 Flint Community Schools has partnered with a community group, Montessori for Flint, to provide exceptional learning experiences.

 Flint’s Montessori Elementary